The Puglia Guys Puglia Guide

 - Puglia has two coasts.

-- The Adriatic Sea lies on the east coast, from Gargano in the north to the tip of the heel of Italy’s boot at Santa Maria di Leuca.
+- The Adriatic Sea lies on the east coast, much of it rocky.
 The best beaches along the Adriatic are in Gargano, from Torre Canne to Torre Guaceto (nearby and around Ostuni) and around Otranto.

 - The Ionian Sea runs along the other side of the coast from Leuca to Taranto, including some of Puglia’s best known and most popular beaches, at Pescoluse, Punta della Suina, around Gallipoli and Porto Cesareo.

 - Choose a central base in the areas you want to explore.
 Bari Vecchia is great for travelling around Terra di Bari and for a hop over to Matera.
 In or around Ostuni is perfect for exploring the countryside around the Valle d’Itria, plus Monopoli, Polignano a Mare, and for getting to the Valle d’Itria’s best beaches.
+You can day trip Lecce from Ostuni.
 For exploring Salento, in or around Lecce, or seaside towns like Gallipoli or Otranto are recommended.

 Our guide to finding the best base for your vacation in Puglia will help you find the bases that most suit your holiday plans for Puglia.
 Check out our Puglia itinerary, road trips and day trip planning guide to make the best use of your time in Puglia.